hajdumozes/text-adventure/README.md

 * Barebone attributes

 ## Certain future plans chronologically:
-* More specials to existing characters with a target
 * Dexterity multiplier implementation to damage and initiative
 * Battlefield (HOMM-like)
 * Ranged battle and combat distance